|Name||Muddy Creek WMA|

 Numerous hunting opportunities exist on the area.
 In order of importance they include: deer, turkey, squirrel, furbearers, bobwhite, cottontail, raccoon, mourning dove, coyote, woodcock, snipe and ducks.
 The area is noted for its quality deer potential, primarily due to its terrain and older deer population.
 The area is famous for its outstanding turkey hunting.

-Several practices are utilized on the area to enhance wildlife.
-These include approximately 150 food plots, several hundred acres of controlled burning, overstory mast development to increase acorn production, honeysuckle planting, timber harvesting, waterhold development, midstory thinning and bushhogging.
+Several practices are used on the area to enhance wildlife.
+These include approximately 150 food plots, several hundred acres of controlled burning, overstory mast development to increase acorn production, timber harvesting, waterhold development, midstory thinning and bushhogging.

 |Recreation Other Than Hunting|